 Adaptation and reinvention of the energy system in response to climate change.

-Povindar Mehta (Civil Engineering)
+Povindar Mehta (Civil and Environmental Engineering)

 Utilization of crop residues and industrial byproducts for making energy-saving building materials; durability of building materials.